zafims/k8s-wordpress/README.md

-Go to How to install for instructions
+Go to how-to-install for instructions